 - One Declaration of Conformity for the unit.
-If the user changes one of the unit items (motor, coupling...etc), the validity of the original Declaration of Conformity will be cancelled (see Europump Guide Part II Section 4 "Assemblies and Installations"); - One Declaration of Conformity per item of equipment and/or one EC-Attestation of Conformity per component.
-In that case, the user can decide to replace one item by another if it has a Declaration of Conformity (or Attestation of Conformity for a Component).
+In this case, if the user changes one of the unit items (motor, coupling...etc), the validity of the original Declaration of Conformity will be cancelled (see Europump Guide Part II Section 4 - One Declaration of Conformity per item of equipment and/or one EU-Attestation of Conformity per component.
+In this case, the user can decide to replace one item by another if it has a Declaration of Conformity (or Attestation of Conformity for a Component).
 The conformity of the whole assembly is the responsibility of the user.